 18. Catch a traditional Japanese theater performance Kabuki

 Kabukiza Theater is Japan’s most famous and grandest Kabuki stage.
 This classical performance art form is a dance-drama production that dates back to the 17th century characterized by its elaborate use of costumes, make-up, and dynamic stage sets to accompany the actors’ exaggerated movements.
 The stories are based on Edo-period characters covering the topics of love, the life of a samurai, or slice of life material.
 Each play is particularly lengthy lasting about 4-5 hours, but since it is divided into several acts, those who just want to witness a short program do have the option to buy a single act ticket.

 Kabukiza Theater: http://www.kabuki-bito.jp/eng/contents/theatre/kabukiza.html

 If you are interested in watching Kabuki shows, Voyagin offers a tour to watch Kabuki shows with English captioning device and walk around Giza.
 You will get to watch Kabuki, see and shop in Ginza, and learn the history of Ginza.
 Check out Voyagin's website to find out details.Enjoy Kabuki and Japanese Traditional Culture in Ginza

-19. Witness the fish auction at Tsukiji Fish Market
+19. Witness the fish auction at Toyosu Fish Market

 This one is for the early risers.
-The famed tuna auction at Tokyo’s largest wholesale market happens every day at 5:30 AM, but the queuing starts way earlier.
-Entry is first come first served, and the number of onlookers entertained is limited to only 120 per day.
+The famed tuna auction at Tokyo’s largest wholesale market, used to be in Tsukiji Market until October 2018, happens every day at 5:30 AM, but the queuing starts way earlier.
+Entry is first come first served, and the number of onlookers entertained is limited.
 Before heading out, best to check their website first and see if there is an auction scheduled for that day.